Agoric/documentation/main/zoe/api/zoe.md

 Zoe and the contract.
 The party who exercises an `invitation` and sends the `offer()` message to Zoe gets a `UserSeat` that can check `payouts`' status or retrieve their `offer` result.
 The result is whatever the contract chooses to return.
-This varies, but examples are a `string` and an `invitation` for another user.
+This varies, but examples are a `string` and an `invitation` for another `seat`.

 Also, a `userSeat` can be handed to an agent outside Zoe and the contract, letting them query or monitor the current state, access the `payouts` and result, and, if it's allowed for this `seat`, call `tryExit()`.

-Since you can potentially exit the `seat` if you have a reference to it, you should only share your `UserSeat` with very trusted parties.
+Since anyone can attempt to exit the `seat` if they have a reference to it, you should only share a `UserSeat` with trusted parties.

 A `UserSeat` has eight methods, six of which are 'get' methods.
 Of these six, three (`getCurrentAllocation()`, `hasExited()`, `getNotifier()`) return values